HunterX-7/cozy-homes-front-end/README.md

  ## 📃 Kanban Board <a name="kanban-board"></a>

  The Kanban Board made for this project can be found [here](https://github.com/users/HunterX-7/projects/2).

+ You can see the initial status of our Kanban board [here](https://github.com/HunterX-7/cozy-homes-front-end/issues/10)

  <p align="right">(<a href="#readme-top">back to top</a>)</p>